frontenddogma/rote-learning-html-css/README.md

 Official description:

-> This is one of the most boring books you’ll ever read.
+> This is a supplementary—and not beginner-friendly—book about HTML and CSS, and one of the most boring books you’ll ever read.
 >
 > It contains long lists of HTML elements and attributes and CSS selectors and properties.
 >